timcash/rover_hp/README.md

 ![hypercore demo](https://raw.githubusercontent.com/timcash/hyperspace-demo/master/demo.png)

 # Background
 For this project I took a breadth-first approch to sharing techniques and some code.
-Less tooling overall is ideal and here and I try to show a balance to get some example demostrated quickly.
+Less tooling overall is ideal, here I try to show a balance to get some examples demostrated quickly.
 Looking at the hypercore repos the `brittle` library was popular so I took at shot at integrating it.
 Two other key components are `playwright` for UI and a small library/template to help scaffold projects called `small_http` see https://github.com/timcash/small_http

 Otherwise, no external runtime libs, just node:core and some vanilla JS for the frontend.